 The State Environmental Planning Policy (Exempt and Complying Codes) 2008 contains the General Exempt Development Code.

-For further information on Exempt Development please use the following link:
+For further information on Exempt Development please use this link.

 If what you want to build falls outside of what is considered to be exempt development, it may fall into the category of complying development.
 Complying development is a combined planning and construction approval.
 Complying development is a fast track, approval process for development which meets all of the predetermined standards established in the State planning document.
 The standards or rules that the building must comply with are numerical, meaning that the design of the building will exactly meet the numbers in the rules.
 For example, a complying development height might be 4.8 m, the proposed building's height therefore cannot be greater than 4.8 m.
 A complying development certificate can be issued.

-The State Environmental Planning Policy (Exempt and Complying Codes) 2008 contains the General Housing Code which covers complying developments.
+The State Environmental Planning Policy (Exempt and Complying Codes) 2008 contains the Part 3D Inland Code which covers complying developments ind Dungog Shire.

 If your building does not meet the rules of complying development then there is a final planning approval option - a development application.
 A development application is a planning approval which can only be approved by a local council (or, for very large, State-significant development proposals, the State Government).
 A development application needs to be prepared and it will be assessed in accordance with the development standards established by Dungog council.